Otybrian/letuce-eat/README.md

 View [Live]  https://github.com/Otybrian/letuce-eat
 ### Licence
-This project is under the  [MIT](license) license MercyBore/The_Burger_Palace
+This project is under the  [MIT](license) license Brian Odhiambo/MIT license
-This is a simple website for a restaurant selling burgers.
+This is a simple website for a restaurant.
 Website
 https://github.com/Otybrian/letuce-eat